Face Validity

 When Face Validity Matters Most

 High-stakes decisions.
 When test results determine university admission, immigration status, or employment, stakeholders demand that the test look credible.
-IELTS invests heavily in appearing to measure "real" English ability — the Speaking test involves a face-to-face conversation (not just reading aloud), Writing tasks require extended composition (not just gap-fills).
+IELTS invests heavily in appearing to measure "real" English ability: the Speaking test involves a face-to-face conversation (not just reading aloud), and Writing tasks require extended composition (not just gap-fills).

 New or unfamiliar test formats.
 When introducing a novel assessment approach (e.g., portfolio assessment, computer-adaptive testing), face validity concerns are heightened.
 Stakeholders need to understand what the test is doing and why.